princejohnsantillan/weave/README.md

 ## Use Cases
 Weave is an alternative way of formatting strings.
 It can do what `sprintf` and `vsprint` do.
 But where **`weave`** really shines is in scenarios where control is predominantly on the template string side — for example, in stubs or email templates.
-Since **`weave`** allows for custom string functions, template strings can be empowered with application-specific string transformations.
+Since **`weave`** allows for custom string functions, template strings can be empowered with application-specific string transformations/generators.

 ## Token Syntax